Usha Kalyanam

 Usha Kalyanam is a 1936 Tamil-language film directed by K. Subramaniam.
 The film starred S. D. Subbulakshmi, C. V. V. Panthulu and G. Pattu Iyer in lead roles.

 As was the practice of that time, another film titled Kizhattu Maappillai was also screened along with this film.
 N. S. Krishnan and T. A. Mathuram featured in this short film.

 Plot

 The film is based on the Hindu mythological tale of Aniruddha, the grandson of Krishna.
 Aniruddha and Usha, the daughter of the demon Bakasura fall in love with one another.
 Bakasura does not assent to their love and imprisons Aniruddha.
 Aniruddha is saved by Krishna who defeats Bakasura and liberates Aniruddha.
-Bakasura, eventually, patches up with Krishna and conducts their marriage.
+Bakasura, eventually, patches up with Krishna and Usha becomes Aniruddha's second wife.